Hillsborough County's One-Stop Shop for Property Development

 Site and Subdivision.
 This area reviews site plans for commercial projects, subdivisions and other projects.

 Between 3,000 and 4,000 people visit the center a month, generating more than 8,000 face-to-face interactions with staff.
-The Center also receives about 16,500 calls a month.
+The Center also receives about 16,500 calls monthly.

 The Q-Flow, a take-a-number system similar to the one used by the Tax Collector's Office, helps keep things organized.
 Tickets are tracked so waiting times are constantly evaluated.